-Apart from the Foreign Buyers Property Transfer Tax (“FBPTT”), there are no tax issues that arise from a non resident purchase are not from the purchase of the property, but rather from holding the property over a long period of time.
-There are no restrictions for a non resident purchase, nor are there tax implications.
-A non resident may purchase as many properties as they wish.
+Apart from the Foreign Buyers Property Transfer Tax (“FBPTT”), there are no tax issues that arise from a non-resident purchase of property.
+There are no restrictions for a non-resident purchase, nor are there income tax implications.
+A non-resident may purchase as many properties as they wish.

-Tax issues may arise on the holding of property by non-residents.
+Income tax issues may arise on the holding of property by non-residents.
 Non-residents of Canada are subject to tax on various kinds of income paid to them, including rental income.
-If you are a non resident and are renting property in Canada, a tax return must be filed each year.
+If you are a non-resident and are renting property in Canada, a tax return must be filed each year.

 Although there are no income tax issues, there is the Foreign Buyers Property Transfer Tax.
 This is a tax of 20% of the Purchase Price, and must be paid by anyone who is not a Canadian citizen or a Permanent Resident, or registered under the Provincial Nominee Program.
 This applies to any property within:

 • Greater Vancouver Regional District

 For further information on the Foreign Buyers Tax, please visit the B.C. government page at:

 Who is a Non-Resident?